soranoo/payloadcms-typing-supercharge/README.md

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you want to contribute code, please fork the repository and submit a pull request.

+> [!NOTE]\
+> Due to the typing loss in the `TypedPayload` class after build process, the package will serve as the orginal typescript source code.\

+> [!NOTE]\
+> TypeScript aliases are not allowed in this project to prevent aliases mapping problem after file copy.\
+> So make sure to use the relative path for file imports.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details